How can I manually reset the root password on my Linux VM in recovery?

 - Mount that disk.
 For example, you can create a directory under /mnt for this:

 mount /dev/vda1 /mnt/vda1

-- Now we need to make that environment usable.
-We need to bind /proc, /sys, and /dev to that environment.
-Like this:
+- To make that environment usable, bind /proc, /sys, and /dev to that environment:

 mount --bind /proc /mnt/vda1/proc